stemmlerjs/univjobs-front-static/src/pages/blog/what-not-to-include-in-a-resume.md

 **Try:**

 To cut down your descriptions.
-Higlight more relevant tasks.
+Highlight more relevant tasks.
 Be clear and concise.
 It goes a long way.

 _Formula (task-result-date)_